• Skip to main content

 • Checkout

-Home / Accessibility Checker / Why Do We Say 100% Passed Tests, Not 100% Accessible?
+Home / Accessibility Checker / Why Do We Say 100% Passed Checks, Not 100% Accessible?

-You may have noticed on the Accessibility Checker summary tab and in Accessibility Checker reports, we never say that a page is 100% accessible.
-Rather, we say that a page or post has 100% passed tests.
+You may have noticed in Accessibility Checker reports, we never say that a page is 100% accessible.
+Rather, we say that a page, post, or even a full website has 100% passed checks.

-Accessibility Checker uses automated scanning to help you to identify if common accessibility errors are present on your website.
-Automated tools are great for catching some accessibility problems and are part of achieving and maintaining an accessible website, however not all accessibility problems can be identified by a scanning tool.
+Accessibility Checker uses automated scanning to help you to identify if common accessibility issues are present on your website.
+Automated tools are great for catching some accessibility issues and are a critical part of achieving and maintaining an accessible website.
+However, not all accessibility problems can be identified by an automated scanner.

 Items That Cannot Be Checked for Automatically

-As much as we wish that Accessibility Checker could tell you instantly whether or not your website is accessible, it’s just not possible.
-The best we can do is tell you if any obvious errors or possible errors (warnings) exist on the website.
-This is is why we say “100% Passed Tests” and not “100% Accessible.”
+As much as we wish that Accessibility Checker could tell you instantly whether or not your website is fully accessible, it’s just not possible.
+The best we can do is tell you if any problems (errors), or items needing review (warnings) exist on the website.
+This is is why we say “100% Passed Checks” and not “100% Accessible.”

 How to Achieve a 100% Accessible Website